djh1997/proj324/log.md

 # 17/02/18

 tidied files up and got telegram control integrated into shades with control over weather point detection is on or off and the colour / tint level

+# 20/02/18

+finalized remote control(4 modes, more colours and toggle-able debug ) and begin optimizing code to try to improve fps